The Singelpark in Leiden: how citizens created one of the best parks in the Netherlands

 Well, the answer is yes!
 The facility itself is clean and without weird fumes or noises, and the whole area around is a nice park with some monumental old industrial buildings.

-PLNT rooftop — the perfect place to enjoy a glass of wine.
+PLNT rooftop — the perfect place to enjoy a glass of wine (or three).
 Image: Abuzer van Leeuwen/Supplied

 A typical Dutch sunset over the canals of Leiden.
 Image: Martijn van der Nat/Supplied

 You can eat at the Zijlpoort too, as the fish brasserie de Poort is located there.
-Really close to the Zijlpoort is the massive Meelfabriek which is also part of the Singelpark route — a giant grain factory which is being redeveloped into apartments and other things.
+Really close to the Zijlpoort is the massive Meelfabriek, which is also part of the Singelpark route — a giant grain factory which has been transformed into apartments and other things.

 The Plantsoen is a lovely park in Leiden-Zuid.
-It’s truly a place of leisure and there are grassy plains, stately trees, a large fountain, and even a birdhouse.
-You can spot some of the prettiest monumental houses of Leiden while you walk through a beautiful English landscaped park.
+It’s truly a place of leisure with grassy plains, stately trees, a large fountain, and even a birdhouse. 🦜

 In between the Plantsoen and the Hortus you’ll find this cute little tower.
 Image: singelpark.nl/Supplied